xobs/netv2-fpga/README.md

 These instructions can be used to quickly start development.

-1. Check out this repo with `git clone --recurse-submodules [path]`.
+1. Check out this repo with `git clone --recurse-submodules https://github.com/xobs/netv2-fpga.git`.
 1. Ensure you have Python 3.5 or newer installed.
 1. Ensure you have `make` installed.
 1. Download the Risc-V toolchain from https://www.sifive.com/products/tools/ and put it in your PATH.